Blame (music producer)

-Conrad Shafie, better known as Blame, is an English DJ, musician, music producer, and songwriter.
+Conrad Shafie, better known mononymously as Blame, is an English DJ, musician, music producer, and songwriter.
 He is considered one of the pioneers of the drum and bass genre.
 Some of Blame's singles appeared on the UK Singles Chart between 1992 and 2004.

 Career

 Blame grew up listening to electro and hip hop music.
 Whilst in school, Blame was exposed to House music from Europe and the United States and was inspired to combine hip hop breakbeats with House sounds.
 He then hired a community recording studio in Luton called the 33 Arts Centre to work on his own music and the resulting track was "Music Takes You", which ended up being signed to the Moving Shadow record label in 1991 while he was still a teenager.
 Moving Shadow also released Blame's singles "Feel The Energy", "Are You Dreaming", and "Neptune".

 Several of Blame's releases, including "Neptune", were heard at Fabio (DJ)'s Speed nightclub in London.
 Good Looking Records then offered Blame a record contract.
 Blame went on to mix the Logical Progression 2 and Progression Sessions 2 compilations for Good Looking Records.
 He also embarked on a worldwide DJ tour with LTJ Bukem.
 Singles from his time on Good Looking Records include "Visions Of Mars", "360 Clic", "Alpha:7", "Revival", "J-Walkin’" and "Centuries".

 In 1997, Blame launched 720 Degrees, a Drum and bass label that fused atmospheric and futuristic sci-fi sounds with Techno inspired effects and synth sounds.
 Two Revolutions was his first DJ mix compilation album released on the label.

 In 2000 or so, Blame left Good Looking Records to release work on other labels in the Drum and Bass genre including Metalheadz, Charge Recordings, and Hospital Records, along with his own newly launched independent version of his 720 Degrees imprint.